Impress the Interviewer with Your Response to “What Are Your Hobbies?”

 In contrast, if you are applying for a job that involves collaboration, you can impress the employer if your hobbies include team effort.
 Good examples for this kind of answer would be contact sports, event management and volunteer activities.

 The risk-accepting traits mentioned above can seem detrimental when aiming for a job in healthcare or accounting.
-In such areas, attention to detail is important, and you should opt for a more conservative approach to do things.
+In such areas, attention to detail is important, and you are required to opt for a more conservative approach to do things.

-So, you may need to tweak your response to align with the job responsibilities.
+So, you may require to tweak your response to align with the job responsibilities.

 Here are some useful tips to describe your hobbies that can help you score the position: